Bilawal-Dev/HTML-CSS-JS/To Do List App/readme.md

 - **React:** A JavaScript library for building dynamic user interfaces.
 - **Tailwind CSS:** A utility-first CSS framework for rapid and responsive design.
 - **localStorage:** For storing task data persistently in the browser.
+- **GSAP:** A powerful animation library for creating smooth and complex animations.

 ## 📜 License